 Also, you can use coconut or olive oil to massage the baby before bedtime or bathtime.

-9. help burp your baby after feeding baby is essential
+9. burping your baby after feeding baby is essential

-Some babies might have sleep issues when they start solid as their stomach is having a hard time adjusting to the new textures.
-At that stage using gas drops definitely helps.
+Some babies have sleep issues when they start solid as their stomachs might have a hard time adjusting to the new textures.
+At this stage using gas drops definitely helps.

 10. Prevent Diaper leakage or dirty diaper blowout

-Boys tend to leak more often thus, adjusting their penis downwards while changing diapers could minimize the leaks to a considerable extent.
+Boys tend to leak more often; hence, adjusting their penis downwards while changing diapers could minimize the leaks to a considerable extent.